aswinvk28/nd131-people-counter-project-1/WRITEUP.md

     }
   ```

-  The model has been trained using black and white images as well as color images.
+  The model(s) has been trained using black and white images as well as color images.

   More details are provided here:
   [./student-repositories/nd131-openvino-people-counter-newui/objects/functions/protos/face.proto](./student-repositories/nd131-openvino-people-counter-newui/objects/functions/protos/face.proto)